LeonCLi/dankolbman/content/posts/faceavg/clevertind.md

 ![Detected]({attach}detected.png)

 And it turns out it is!
-That shoudn't be too surprising seeing as it's just an average of positive matches.
-Though it's still evidence to show that the bounding boxes on the detected faces were consistant evough to provide a strong average.
+That shouldn't be too surprising seeing as it's just an average of positive matches.
+Though it's still evidence to show that the bounding boxes on the detected faces were consistent enough to provide a strong average.